crystal-lang/crystal-book/guides/hosting/gitlab.md

 where `<VERSION>` is the version number prefixed with a `v` like this: `v0.1.0`.

-### Mirror to GitLab
+### Mirror to GitHub

-At the moment, crystalshards.xyz only uses the GitHub API, so if you want your library to be indexed on that service you can either:
+At the moment, crystalshards.xyz only uses the GitHub API, so if you want your library to be indexed on that service you can set up a "push mirror" from GitLab to GitHub.

-* Start a discussion about it over on their [github repo](https://github.com/zamith/crystalshards/issues) and eventually submit a Pull Request.
-* Create a GitHub mirror of your project.

-Until that service supports GitLab, we'll explain how to make a mirror in this guide.

-In the repository settings (`https://gitlab.com/<YOUR-GITLAB-USERNAME>/<YOUR-REPOSITORY-NAME>/settings/repository`) there is a section called "Mirror a Repository" which has a lot of options.

-So the recommended method right now is

 1. Create a GitHub repository with the same name as your project.
 2. Follow the instructions here: https://docs.gitlab.com/ee/workflow/repository_mirroring.html#setting-up-a-push-mirror-from-gitlab-to-github-core